zquaa/LCU-Stats/README.md

 # LCU-Stats
 ***
-#### If you want to switch it to focus onto Google Chrome or any browser
+### If you want to switch it to focus onto Google Chrome or any browser you have to hange firefox to your browser name at line 33.
-list = pyautogui.getWindowsWithTitle('FireFox')
 #### If you need any support or help you can contact me at my discord: zqua#9285
 ### This is an app that is supposed to help you play league of legends if you are lazy.